aliexerleo/agent-AI-Q-A-system/README.md

-# agent-AI-Q-A-system
+# Agent-AI-Q-A-system
 Agent AI for Q&amp;A about database information.
-It is based in LLMs, LangChain tools and OpenAI
+It is based in LLMs, LangChain tools and OpenAI.
+You need a Postgres database with one or more tables and credential to access to Postgres Database.

 # Questions example
 Give me all title order by asc